 What’s the difference between content marketing and product marketing?

-Content is a lead-generation tool, an education platform and a brand-building strategy.
+Content is a lead-generation tool, an education platform, and a brand-building strategy.
 Goals center around audience growth and engagement.
-The connection to the product is often obscure at best.

 Product marketing is very different.
 A product marketer aims to understand every facet of the customer experience.
 They need to know why customers use the product in the first place and how new features and updates can entice more customers to join.